Biography

 Artist statement

-Hello, my name is Isaac Nicholas Caruso.
-I am an artist and creative director based in the Southwest with 14 years of professional experience.
-I create public art to engage and communicate with communities.
-The imagery I create is powerful and uplifting, aiming to transform my surroundings with positivity.
-My humble service as an artist is to craft visual narratives that bring people together.
-I view creating public art as a performance, showing my love for the neighborhoods I work with and striving to involve the community as much as possible in the process.
+My role as an artist is to craft visual narratives that bring people together.
+Creating public art as a performance, showing my love for the neighborhoods I work with, and striving to involve the community as much as possible in the process.
 Whether for placemaking, entertainment, or enhancing the urban landscape, I strive to make our world feel more connected through public art.

 My previous clients include: